Course information

 Skills

 The MA in Translation provides you with both theoretical knowledge and practical skills in translation.
 The interdisciplinary optional module choices allow you to tailor your studies according to your career plans.
-Through fortnightly academic and professional development workshops, guided mentoring and regular practical translation assignments, you'll develop professional behaviours and leadership skills to build your translation portfolio and prepare for the translation industry.
+Through fortnightly academic and professional development workshops, guided mentoring and regular practical translation assignments, you'll develop professional behaviours, project management and leadership skills to build your translation portfolio and prepare for the translation industry.

 Careers

 This degree will equip graduates with the skills and expertise to compete for work as professional translators across the public and private sectors, both in the UK and abroad.
-The possibility of taking optional modules from other departments means that you can supplement your translator training with knowledge of the arts, media, communications, marketing and publishing industries.
+The possibility of taking optional modules from other departments means that you can supplement your translator training with knowledge of the arts, media, communications, marketing and publishing industries, based on your career goals.

-As part of the programme, and through our memberships of the ITI and APTIS, and affiliation with Memsource, you will be offered opportunities to engage with representatives from across the language service industry, from translation agencies and multinational corporations where translations are commissioned or where in-house translators are employed, to international organisations with in-house translation departments, freelance translators and other language professionals.
+As part of the programme, and through our memberships of the ITI, GALA and APTIS, and affiliation with Phrase TMS and XTRF, you will build the requisite translation skills and professional competencies to make the most of opportunities to engage with representatives from across the language service industry, from translation agencies and multinational corporations where translations are commissioned or where in-house translators are employed, to international organisations with in-house translation departments, freelance translators and other language professionals.

 Similar programmes